monterail/guidelines/README.md

 ### Use [CSS normalize](http://necolas.github.com/normalize.css/) instead of CSS reset

+### Don't use sprocket's commands in SCSS files

+Sprocket's `require` commands are primitive and do not work well with SCSS files.

+Instead, use SCSS's `@import` command.
+It supports globbing and development mode too.

 ### When file is larger than few hundred lines, think about modularization